-This system started to emerge around the time period of the creation of the first central banks (in Sweden and England in 1660’s) and lasted until the Federal Reserve was created in 1913.
+This system started to emerge around the time of the creation of the first central banks (in Sweden and England in the 1660s) and lasted until the Federal Reserve was created in 1913.

 There were several sub-phases during this time — free banking areas, gold-based systems, some countries introduced central banks earlier, some later.
 In some cases, the central banks were “independent”, in other cases there were state treasuries, etc.

 The key to this phase was however

 - Base money was backed by a commodity — gold.

 - Commercial banks created their own private credit money, which they protected with their reserves.